MJ-NT/Glass-Darkly/README.md

 ### challenges.py

 This file contains a list of dictionaries containing the ‘challenges’ (i.e. the story content).
-Each challenge contains a story state, text describing the challenge, and an inner list of dictionaries containing the options available to address the challenge.
+Each challenge contains a `story_state`, text describing the challenge, and an inner list of dictionaries containing the options available to address the challenge.

 Each option has within it the text, the stat it tests against, the difficulty of the test, and a number of values tied to keys corresponding to success or failure: the text displayed, the next (story) state it directs to, Apprehension change and Menace change.